-Typically when you borrow money in your name, even if your home or business is collateral, the impact to your credit score is significantly related to your repayment of that debt.
+Typically when you borrow money in your name, even if your home or business is collateral, the impact on your credit score is significantly related to your repayment of that debt.
 Missed payments are among the biggest factors in a drop in your credit score, so no matter the kind of credit line you’re considering, borrow only if you have a plan to pay it back.

 On the positive side, opening a LOC and making regular payments combined will both help increase your credit utilization, payment history, and even your credit mix!
 A LOC can be a powerful tool to significantly increase your credit score.

-Our tips to manage your line of credit are extremely similar to those of managing payments on your credit card.
+Our tips to manage your line of credit are extremely similar to those of managing payments on your credit card:

 We hope that we’ve shown you why taking out a line of credit can be a smart move to recover from financial hardship, to get a business up and running, or to invest in an upcoming opportunity.
 When opening any new credit lines, it’s a good idea to have all the facts and understand the risks before applying for one.